Róbert Jež: Club

 Jež began playing football at his local club Nitra.
 He made his first team debut in the 1999–2000 season but next season he moved to Gambrinus liga club Viktoria Plzeň.
 He spent in Viktoria five seasons besides half-year loan for Marila Příbram in autumn 2004.
 In July 2005, he signed for Žilina where he won the Corgoň Liga title twice.
 He became a club captain after Zdeno Štrba's transfer to Skoda Xanthi in July 2009.
 He qualified with Žilina to the 2010–11 UEFA Champions League and played all 6 group games.

 In February 2011, he joined Polish Ekstraklasa club Górnik Zabrze.
 After 14 matches and 5 goals for Górnik he signed a 3-year contract for Polonia Warsaw in June 2011.

 On 28 June 2016, Jež has announced his retirement from football due to persistent problems with his back.

 International

-Róbert's international debut came in second half of the Slovakia vs. Croatia match on 16 October 2007.
+Róbert's international debut for Slovakia came in second half of a game against Croatia on 16 October 2007.
 He scored his first international goal against Liechtenstein on 19 November 2008.

+Scores and results list Slovakia's goal tally first, score column indicates score after each Jež goal.